 Madhu (Asha Parekh) runs out on her wedding and goes to her lover Kailash (Prem Chopra) only to find he is little more than a gold digger and is also involved with another woman, Shabnam (Bindu).
 She returns to find her uncle has died due to the shame faced on her running away.
 Shattered, she decides to leave town to start life afresh elsewhere.
 At the station she meets an old friend, Poonam (Naaz), a widow and a mother of a child a few months old, who is on her way to meet her in-laws for the first time.
 She convinces Madhu to go with her.
 However, the train meets with an accident and Poonam is one of those who is injured fatally.
 Before dying, she convinces Madhu to look after her child and to take her place.
 So Madhu becomes Poonam and goes to Nainatal to live with her ‘in-laws’.
 There, she meets Kamal (Rajesh Khanna), the forest officer, who saves her from a crooked taxi driver.
 Kamal finds himself falling for ‘Poonam’ and her for him.
 Madhu finds out that her intended husband, whom she jilted without even looking at his photo, was none other than Kamal.
 And even as she continues to keep up the facade of being Poonam, Kailash and Shabnam re-enter her life threatening to expose her…

 Kati Patang is one of the most popular films of the Shakti Samanta-Rajesh Khanna-RD Burman-Kishore Kumar-Anand Bakshi combination.
-Supposedly based on a story by Gulshan Nanda, which it appears, does also have germs from the Cornell Woolrich book I Married a Dead Man (also made into a film No Man of Her Own starring Barbara Stanwyck), Kati Patang makes for immensely engaging viewing looking at Rajesh Khanna at his peak as the ultimate romantic hero.
+Though said to be based on a story by Gulshan Nanda, , it does also have germs from the Cornell Woolrich book I Married a Dead Man (also made into a film No Man of Her Own starring Barbara Stanwyck), Kati Patang makes for immensely engaging viewing looking at Rajesh Khanna at his peak as the ultimate romantic hero.
 The film is also aided by Asha Parekh’s arguably best ever performance and of course a fantastic music score by Panchamda.

 The film narrative has an energetic pace and engrosses the viewer immediately.
-With a minimum of fuss we see Madhu running out on her wedding, discovering her lover Kailash is nothing but a gold digging cad, her returning to find her uncle dead and deciding to leave the town, meeting Poonam and her child at the waiting room in the station, the train accident, her surviving and taking Poonam’s place with the child so that we get to the crux of the story quickly enough though it does appear a mite illogical that Madhu was all set to marry Kamal and had not even looked at his photo!
-Anway, the subsequent love story between Madhu and Kamal is nicely developed with quiet, subtle looks and gestures even if some of their moments are needlessly underlined by freezing the frame at ‘crucial’ moments and though the film boasts of some extremely well written dialogue, the title is hammered in a mite too often within them.
+With a minimum of fuss we see Madhu running out on her wedding after discovering her lover Kailash is nothing but a gold digging cad, her returning to find her uncle dead and deciding to leave the town, meeting Poonam and her child at the waiting room in the station, the train accident, her surviving and taking Poonam’s place with the child so that we get to the crux of the story quickly enough.
+The subsequent love story between Madhu and Kamal is nicely developed with quiet, subtle looks and gestures even if some of their moments are needlessly underlined by freezing the frame at ‘crucial’ moments and though the film boasts of some extremely well written dialogue, the title is hammered in a mite too often within them.
 As it is the film has a title song as well.
-Still… The fact that Kamal is the man she rejected and left at the mandap lends a further dimension to their romance.
+The fact that Kamal is the man she rejected and left at the mandap lends a further dimension to their romance.
 The film also explores Madhu’s helplessness rather well as she finds herself torn between her love for Kamal and having to continue being Poonam while the narrative focus shifts quite easily once Kailash and Shabnam re-enter the plot and frame Madhu for her ‘father-in-law’s’ murder and expose her true identity.

 Of the supporting cast, Prem Chopra and Bindu have a whale of a time as the scheming baddies.
 Bindu absolutely sizzles in the Mera Naam Shabnam ‘song’ while Sulochana Latkar, Naaz and Nasir Hussain (in his typically hammy manner) lend adequate support.
 While it’s fun to see a grown up Honey Irani in a small role in the film, moppet Pankaj Sharma, less than a year old, makes a cute, chubby but often distressed – who wouldn’t be in front of the camera at that age – Munna!